mjchao/Logic-Based-AI/README.md

 # Logic-Based-Maze-Navigation
-In this project, we consider the Wumpus World presented in *Artificial Intelligence A Modern Approach* (Russel and Norvig).
+ The main purpose of this project is to produce an extendible First-Order Logic (FOL) manipulator.
+The secondary purpose is to explore logic applied to the Wumpus World presented in *Artificial Intelligence A Modern Approach* (Russel and Norvig).
 Our goal is to implement an intelligent agent who is able to safely explore the world and find a bag of gold without dying.
-The main purpose of this project is to produce an extendible First-Order Logic (FOL) library.
-The secondary purpose is to apply this library to the Wumpus World and potentially other "worlds" (e.g. logic could be used to prove theorems in a mathematical world).
+It would also be nice to apply this code to the Wumpus World and potentially other "worlds" (e.g. logic could be used to prove theorems in a mathematical world).

 #First-Order Logic
 A logic-based AI will typically has a database of known facts, called a knowledgebase.
 When encountered with a new situation, the logic-based AI will make hypotheses and check if it is consistent with the knowledgebase.
 If the knowledgebase implies a certain hypotheses, then the agent can be sure that hypotheses is true and add it to the knowledgebase.

 ##Flexibility
 We need an flexible method of representing functions, relations, and objects so that any arbitrary function, relation or object can be represented.
-To achieve this, we combine Java with a package-specific language.
-Our logic processor scans through files containing the declarations of functions, relations and objects.
+To achieve this, we combine Java with an additional simple language specific to this project.
+The logic processor scans through files containing the declarations of functions, relations and objects.
 The interpreter then uses the Java code for definitions of those functions, relations and objects and uses their definitions as specificied in manipulating FOL statements.

 ##Statements
-One of the challenges of logic-based AIs is representing the statements in the knowledgebase.
+The first challenge of this logic-based AIs is representing the statements in the knowledgebase.
 There are various forms of logic that can be used, such as propositional logic, first-order logic, temporal logic, and other higher orders of logic.
 This project is an experiment with trying to work with first-order logic (FOL).

 There are a few main steps in processing FOL statements:

 1. Tokenize statements into functions, relations, and objects
 2. Convert statements into conjunctive normal form
-3. Implement a resolution algorithm which attempts to prove new hypotheses by contradiction.
+3. Apply a resolution algorithm which attempts to prove new hypotheses by contradiction.

 ###Tokenizing